Dapper Labs backs art hardware startup Infinite Objects in $6 million seed raise – TechCrunch

 Saavedra is dismissive of other digital displays that cycle through artwork and says that art owners could also just toss images of their NFTs onto the TV if they wanted to, but that they all only serve up art as “glorified screensavers.”

 The team at Infinite Objects sees broader opportunities in the NFT world but they’ve been tight-lipped on exactly what these efforts will look like.
 You can see some potential hints in the list of backers in this round, including most interestingly NBA Top Shot creator Dapper Labs.
-The startup has been building out its own blockchain called Flow and Saavedra was quick to sing its praises in our conversation, noting that its more scalable and sustainable than the Ethereum network.
-Dapper Labs recently announced its first major third-party NFT platform, partnering with avatar startup Genies –another investor in this round — for a digital accessories storefront that’s being launched this summer.
+The startup has been building out its own blockchain called Flow and Saavedra was quick to sing its praises in our conversation, noting that it’s more scalable and sustainable than the Ethereum network.
+Dapper Labs recently announced its first major third-party NFT platform, partnering with avatar startup Genies — another investor in this round — for a digital accessories storefront that’s being launched this summer.

-Serena Ventures, Betaworks, Brooklyn Bridge Ventures, GFR Fund, Kevin Durant & Rich Kleiman, Genies, and Ashton Kutcher’s Sound Ventures also participated in the round.
+Serena Ventures, Betaworks, Brooklyn Bridge Ventures, GFR Fund, Kevin Durant & Rich Kleiman, Genies and Ashton Kutcher’s Sound Ventures also participated in the round.